crypticsoft/bootstrap-vuejs/README.md

-# my-project-webpack
+# bootstrap-vuejs

-> A Vue.js project
+> A Bootstrap-Vue.js project with a simple dashboard interface

 ## Build Setup